 15. Vans are subject to additional safety requirements, set forth in the Appendix to this policy.

 16. Drivers may tow trailers only with specific departmental approval.
 Vans may NOT be used to pull trailers.

 1. Driver Authorization.
 Individuals must complete a driver authorization process before driving (a) a university vehicle or (b) in certain circumstances discussed in Section V(B), a personal vehicle on university business or in the course of a university-related activity.

 - Driver Authorization Form.
 The authorization process includes completion of a Driver Authorization Form, which requires certification by the driver of information regarding his or her driving history and other information.
 (The information required varies depending on the type of vehicle and driver.)

 2.Van Safety Training.
-Anyone - faculty, student, or staff - driving a van on university business or for a university-related activity must first complete the Van Safety Training conducted by W & M police.
+Anyone - faculty, student, or staff - driving a van on university business or for a university-related activity must first complete the Van Safety Training conducted by the W & M police department.
 Supervisors may exempt individual employees with significant experience driving vans from the safety training requirement.

 3. Drivers generally must be at least 19 years of age to drive a van, as described in the Passenger Van Safety Appendix.

 4. Employees (including faculty) and volunteers seeking reimbursement or travel advances for travel, whether using a university, rental, or personal vehicle, must submit a travel authorization in Chrome River prior to the planned trip.